BedrockStreaming/hsdo/README.md

 For example, if `SERVER_ASG_NAMES` contains `ASG1,ASG2,ASG3`, `CLIENT_ASG_NAMES` may follow `ASG2`.

-This is usefull if you want to split traffic per AZ for example.
+This is usefull if you want to split traffic per AZ.

 ![Dedicated ASG Implementation Example](doc/HSDO_AZ_Limiter.png)